 Others are worried allowing guns on campus will lead to more crime.
 "I don't see why you'd need a gun on campus,” says Wilbur Kemp.
 “We have our own police that are on campus.
 There are emergency stations everywhere in case someone needs help."

-The pro-gun guest, Sandra Miller, kept invoking the Bloomberg name, as if that is the ultimate insult to the 2nd Amendment.
+The pro-gun guest, Emily Miller, kept invoking the Bloomberg name, as if that is the ultimate insult to the 2nd Amendment.
 She was not having any of that comparing-the-U.S.-to-Europe-gunsense-talk, they have a different culture.
 They make sense while we make more awful statistics that horrify the rest of the world.

 If this horrifies you as well, join us here to fight more insane gun laws nationwide.